 Warburton has always been a powerful tackler and a physical presence in loose play.
 He caught Clerc on Saturday trying to find a gap on the narrow side of a breakdown, hit the lightly framed French winger low down, lifting him then dropping him on his back.

 "It felt as soon as I hit him his body weight took control of what happened,'' he said.
 "I think it was a normal tackle and next thing I know I was walking off into the stand.''

 Rugby's rules around lifting tackles require a player who has raised an opponent off the ground in a tackle to ensure he is safely returned to the ground.

 Warburton swept up Clerc in one clean motion, his low body position and greater weight lifting the winger from the ground.
 He then dropped the Frenchman heavily on his back and shoulders, an action that appeared unintentional but was still dangerous.

 Warburton is the 16th player to be sent off in a Rugby World Cup match and the second at the current tournament after Samoa fullback Paul Williams.
 Williams was contentiously dismissed for striking during his team's pool match against South Africa.

-The only other Welsh player to have been shown a red card at a World Cup is lock Huw Richards, who was sent off in the semifinal loss to New Zealand on the same ground in 1987.
+The only other Welsh player to have been shown a red card at a world cup is lock Huw Richards who was sent off in Wales' semifinal against New Zealand in Brisbane in 1987.